VorTechnix/Minetest-WorldEditDebug/README.md

 Replace `<break-var>` with whatever name you want to assign to that break point.

-2. Insert the following code at the top of main function of the chat register function:
+2. Insert the following code at the top of file in which the chat register function is contained (or anywhere outside the chat register function):

 ```lua
 worldeditdebug.register({<break-var1>,<break-var2>,...})